pavel-2020/devextreme-documentation/concepts/05 Widgets/FileManager/10 Bind to File Systems/30 Custom File System.md

-Use the **FileManager** widget's [Custom](/api-reference/10%20UI%20Widgets/dxFileManager/5%20File%20System%20Providers/Custom '/Documentation/ApiReference/UI_Widgets/dxFileManager/File_System_Providers/Custom/') file system provider to implement custom APIs to access and manage file systems.
+Use the **FileManager** UI component's [Custom](/api-reference/10%20UI%20Widgets/dxFileManager/5%20File%20System%20Providers/Custom '/Documentation/ApiReference/UI_Widgets/dxFileManager/File_System_Providers/Custom/') file system provider to implement custom APIs to access and manage file systems.
 This provider allows you to handle each file operation manually.
 Use the custom provider when it's necessary to connect the widget to an API service with a custom request or response format.

 ![FileManager - Custom Provider](/images/FileManager/custom-provider.png)